toggledbits/LuWS/README.md

 LuWS default handling for control messages is as follows:

 * If a *close* message (opcode 0x08) is received, and the session is as yet not known to be closing, it is marked as pending close and a *close* message is sent in reply.
 The message handler is also called with `opcode`=(boolean)*false* and `data`=(string)"receiver error: closed" to notify the app that the endpoint has requested that the connection be closed.
 It is up to the message handler/application to call `wsclose()` to finalize the closure and release of the session.
+At this point, the app may receive any remaining data before calling `wsclose()`, but the RFC does not allow sending any additional messages.
 * In response to a received *ping* control message (opcode 0x09), LuWS will send a *pong* (opcode 0x0a);
 * All other opcodes are ignored.